COP26 could 'trigger need for further restrictions', says Devi Sridhar

 Read More

-Stephen Montgomery, spokesperson for the group, warned against “scaremongering” in the run up to Christmas.
+Stephen Montgomery, spokesperson for the group, also warned against “scaremongering” in the run-up to Christmas.

 “That was the idea of having Covid certification coming into pubs, that we would remain open.”